Thyroidectomy

 This approach uses the latest single-port (SP) robotic system and is performed through a single small incision hidden in the armpit’s natural skin creases.
 It is a highly effective option for most partial thyroidectomies and select total thyroid removals.
 The transaxillary SP method offers excellent cosmetic results, a reduced recovery period, and the precision of robotic-assisted surgery—all without a visible neck scar.

-Conditions We Address
+Thyroid Diseases We Address

 Thyroid Cancer